tsheasha/tictail/README.md

 I tried my best to produce an API that I feel comfortable with.
 I will explain the reasoning behind the architecture of each step.
-I have done a lot of discussions with myself regarding the architecture, however, these are too long to write down, so if you want we can set up a Skype call to discuss them and I can share with you my thoughts during the process.
+I have done a lot of discussions with myself regarding the architecture, however, these are too long to write down, so I will discuss them during or follow-up.

-* I used a separate url for the api with versioning, to maintain a scalable system that can accommodate several versions.
+* I used a separate url for the api, to maintain a scalable system that can accommodate several versions.

 * The choice of a separate url was not my top preference, however ideally, it would have been better to make the api